Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Methods

 \subsection{Notation}

 Suppose we observe data for $n$ patients, indexed by $i=1,...,n$.
 Let $X_i$ denote patient $i$'s continuous diagnosis time and $\bZ_i$ denote their covariate vector.
 In survival analysis, our goal is typically to estimate some aspect of the conditional distribution of $X_i$ given $\bZ_i$.
 When the primary goal is sample enrichment, the \emph{log-risk score} for $X_i$ given $\bZ_i$ is the estimand of interest, denoted by $\bbeta\trans \bZ_i$ for some model-specific parameter vector $\bbeta$ that describes this conditional distribution.
-This score is a scalar summary of patient $i$'s risk of being diagnosed with HD, where higher scores indicate greater risk \cite{Park2021}.
+This score is a scalar summary of patient $i$'s risk of being diagnosed with HD, where higher scores indicate greater risk \citep{Park2021}.

 However, analysts often encounter data in which $X_i$ is censored by another variable $C_i$ for some patients.
 We focus on random right censoring, where $X_i$ is censored by the random variable $C_i$ if $X_i > C_i$.
-In many HD studies, more than 75\% of patients' diagnosis times are randomly right censored.
+In many HD studies, more than $75\%$ of patients' diagnosis times are randomly right censored (Table~\ref{tab:HDstudies}).
 Typically, censored patients dropped out of a study before being diagnosed or the study ended before they were diagnosed, in which case $C_i$ would be time to drop out or study end, respectively.
+Patient deaths during the trial are possible but handled in the same way as drop-outs or those censored at study end for analyses.
+Because preventative clinical trials focus on patients who have not yet received an HD diagnosis, any deaths observed during the trial would likely be attributed to other, non-HD causes, avoiding concerns about competing risks.
 Hence, we have $W_i=\min(X_i,C_i)$ and $\Delta_i=\textrm{I}(X_i\leq C_i)$ so that our observed, patient-level data are $(W_i, \Delta_i, \bZ_i)$.
 Our goal, then, is to estimate log-risk scores $\bbeta\trans \bZ_i$ using these data, though our true interest is in the full data pair $(X_i, \bZ_i)$.